adjective (dimmer, dimmest)

 - He pushed his focus toward the dim echoes of the water.

-- 1.5Not clearly recalled or formulated in the mind: dim memories the matter was in the dim and distant pastMore example sentences
+- 2Not clearly recalled or formulated in the mind: she had dim memories of that time the matter was in the dim and distant pastMore example sentences

 - I have in mind a dim memory of the Commissioner trying to grapple with this kind or problem.